Chemistry and Biochemistry

 Department of Chemistry and Biochemistry

-The Department of Chemistry and Biochemistry offers programs that are certified by the American Chemical Society and that emphasize modern areas in chemistry and biochemistry at both the undergraduate and graduate levels.
-The curriculum for the Bachelor of Science degree in chemistry provides basic education in chemistry with sufficient breadth and flexibility to allow students to enter a variety of chemistry-related careers.
+The Department of Chemistry and Biochemistry offers programs that are certified by the American Chemical Society and American Society for Biochemistry and Molecular Biology, the major professional societies in the field.
+These emphasize modern areas in chemistry and biochemistry at both the undergraduate and graduate levels.
+The curriculum for the Bachelor of Science degree in chemistry provides foundational education in chemistry with sufficient breadth and flexibility to allow students to enter a variety of chemistry-related careers.
 Several curricular options are available, each of which is career- and employment-directed.
 Employment opportunities are extensive.
-For example, at least 36 percent of the research and development workforce in the United States have degrees in chemistry, more than any other discipline.
-The different options allow the student to emphasize his or her personal choices in course selection.
+At least 36 percent of the research and development workforce in the United States have degrees in chemistry, more than any other discipline.
+Each of the degree options (chemistry, biochemistry, and teaching) allows students to tailor the degree toward their personal choices in course selection.
+A pre-professional track for future medical, dental, or veterinary students offers focused guidance to students planning to pursue these professional degrees.

-All of the options emphasize current aspects of chemistry and biochemistry with particular attention given to instrumentation, modern concepts and methods, and use of computers to help solve chemical problems.
+Particular attention is given to mastery of state of the art instrumentation, modern concepts and methods, and use of computational and informatics approaches to help solve chemical and biochemical problems.
 Participation in undergraduate research within an active research group in the department is an important and rewarding part of the overall program.
-A wide range of fundamental research programs are ongoing in all major areas of chemistry: analytical, biochemistry, inorganic, organic and physical.
+A wide range of research programs are available, spanning all major areas of chemistry: analytical, biochemistry, inorganic, organic and physical.

 Per Montana Board of Regents policy 301.5.2, the Department of Chemistry and Biochemistry will evaluate any post-secondary coursework taken within the last fifteen (15) years of being admitted or readmitted for the purposes of satisfying prerequisites for any CHMY or BCH course.
 If a course was taken more than 15 years ago, it will not be evaluated or counted as satisfying a prerequisite.